A new module - import_file

 If the implementation is hard to explain, it's a bad idea.

 I don't believe any of these can be said about python imports, at least not for anything past the trivial case of one-folder-with-all-the-modules.
-The moment you want to organize your project in folders it becomes complex if not complicated and unnatural. "import math" just works and that's great, I just wished there was an equivalent to the banal:
+The moment you want to organize your project in folders it becomes complex if not complicated and unnatural.

 #include "path/to/module"